jeffoconnorau/gcbdr_monitor/README.md

 **Permission Errors (CLI/Cloud Build):**
 - **Symptom:** `Error 403: ... permission denied` during build or push.
-- **Fix:** Gran the following roles to your **Compute Engine Default Service Account** (which Cloud Build often uses by default) or your specific Cloud Build service account.
+- **Fix:** Grant the following roles to your **Compute Engine Default Service Account** (which Cloud Build often uses by default) or your specific Cloud Build service account.

   Replace `[PROJECT_NUMBER]` with your Google Cloud Project Number.
   ```bash